andrew/ultimate-awesome/README.md

 - [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [awesome-atproto](https://github.com/beeman/awesome-atproto) - A curated list of awesome ATProto resources.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
+- [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
 - [awesome-vr](https://github.com/cjroth/awesome-vr) - An awesome curated list of Virtual Reality (VR) things.
 - [awesome-disaggregated-memory](https://github.com/dmemsys/awesome-disaggregated-memory) - A collection of awesome researchers and papers about disaggregated memory.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.